Trump on Otto Warmbier's death: Kim Jong Un wasn't to blame

 Victor Cha, who led the Asia division of former President George W. Bush's National Security Council, said Trump should have taken the opportunity to call out North Korea for its human rights abuses.

-"It is not that hard to make a statement of regret," Cha said on MBSNBC early Thursday.
+"It is not that hard to make a statement of regret," Cha said on MSNBC early Thursday.
 "That is low hanging fruit."